Inferring Stellar Densities with Flexible Models I: The Distribution of RR Lyrae in the Milky Way with $\textit{Gaia}$ DR3: Summary and Conclusions

 \item We infer a flattening ($q$=0.70) and halo tilt in the RRL population ($\alpha=18^{\circ}$) consistent with \citet{Han2022} and \citet{Nibauer2025}.
 We note for the first time that the rotated major axis points to the Sagittarius dwarf galaxy.

 \end{itemize}

 These results demonstrate that GMMs offer a powerful and flexible framework for modeling complex stellar distributions in the Milky Way.
 The main limit to our work is the sample size, especially close to the Galactic plane where we are severely limited by dust extinction.
 This especially impacts the selection function resolution and precision.
 Larger samples of RRL with well-calibrated distances, especially in high extinction regions will greatly improve this work, which the future Roman Galactic Plane Survey should provide \citep{Sanderson2024}.
 Looking ahead, the next work in this series will apply this method to study how the halo structure varies as a function of stellar metallicity.
-Such studies will provide unprecedented insight into the formation history and chemical evolution of our Galaxy.
+As the relationship between the stellar halo's metallicity and structure is indicative of its origins \citep{Eggen1962,Searle1978}, such studies will provide insight into the formation history and chemical evolution of our Galaxy.